 For example, if all of the layers together measure 6″, what portions of the total are sand, silt, and/or clay?
 Most will have some of each: sand, silt, and clay.

-In my case, it’s 100% sand (see below)!
-My old garden was 100% clay.
+In my case, it’s almost 100% sand (see below)!
+My old garden was almost 100% clay.
 This girl can’t catch a break!
 See the tide line just above the word ‘Mason’ in the photo below?
 That’s a trace of clay, the rest is sand.
 (The bottom white-ish part is just light reflecting on the jar.)
 Maybe life is a beach.
 Or my garden is.

 Extra Help Needed

 I have found the same treatment works well for sand and clay: I amend each bed twice a year with a thick layer of organic, compost and natural wood chip and bark mulch on top to keep moisture in (sandy soil dries out fast).

 - With sandy soil, there’s no point in digging in the compost because it just washes away.